 “Here, even Santa Claus and the child of Christ can live out their sexuality,” added Hamburg’s cult drag queen Olivia Jones.
 And it doesn’t seem much has changed since its opening, beyond growing larger and larger each year.

 Like any proper romp, the “Glühweinapotheke” bar is a perfect starting point to loosen any inhibitions.
-Resembling an 18th-century pharmacy, the faux apothecary lets visitors concoct their very own mulled wine elixir from an assortment of high-quality reds and whites from the Pfalz region.
+Resembling an 18th-century pharmacy, the faux apothecary lets visitors concoct their own mulled wine elixir from an assortment of high-quality reds and whites from the Pfalz region.
 Using beakers and test tubes, bartenders dressed in white lab coats blend the glühwein to your taste, drop by drop, whether that be a Dornfelder mixed with plumb or a Riesling accented with vanilla, anise, and, for good measure, a hit of rum.

 Nowadays, most of the grit from yesteryear has been dusted off, but an edge remains.
 And everything that comes with red-light life—the prostitution, drugs, and random squabbles—still do exist, though it’s hardly bothersome to the crowd of family-friendly faces (all 18+, of course) lining up to join the enclosed Santa Pauli festivities.

-At night’s end, you’re invited to enjoy some refractory period bliss on the winter deck.
-Here, you can sit beneath hanging Christmas trees and next to a bonfire while you sip a mulled wine dangerously titled “The Nutcracker.”
-It’s an unexpectedly gemütlich setting, considering the sea of sex surrounding, well, everything else.
+At night’s end, you’re invited to enjoy some refractory period bliss on the Winter Deck.
+Here, you can sit beneath hanging Christmas trees, next to a bonfire, while you sip drinks titled “bordsteinschwalbe” (Hamburg slang for prostitute) or “nussknacker” (nutcracker).